Gnosder/Gaming/wildcard-clean.md

     >TODO: or something someting 25% max hp (scale?)
 An exception to this is minor consequences which disappear after receiving any magical healing.

+##  Boons/Adjustments/Mechanics

+This section is written as a non-inclusive list of potential mechanics and options that can be added to work with this system.

+### Deck Manipluation

+Abilities and spells can do things to view or rearange the deck.
+Examples:
+    Look a x cards and:
+        Put them back in the same order, any order, or random order Put all or some of them in the discard or bottom of the deck Play one for your check or keep 1 for a future check Replace your or an opponents result with one of the card

+### Deck 'Poisoning'

+Poison cards can take several forms.
+They could be low cards, they could force a critical failure, they can grant complications to the one who draws them, etc. examples include:
+    Place a 'critical failure card' on top, x from the top, randomly into the deck

+### Suits

+Intrisicallly, suits are just asthetic, but they can be expanded on quite easily.
+The suits and their meansing are thus:
+    Destiny: A representation of hope and fortitude.
+A positive result for players
+    Doom: A manisfestation of dread or despair.
+A negative result for players
+    Law: A manifestation of order, law, or civility.
+A positive result for 'Law' aligned characters
+    Chaos: A manifestation of chaos, barbarism, or disharmony.
+A positive result for 'Chaos' aligned characters *note that the converse is usually also true; i.e. a postive result for players can also be negative for GMs Abilities can be keyed to operate off of suits, such as "Deals an extra card of damage if a Destiny is drawn" or "After drawing a Chaos card, you may discard the top 3 cards of the deck and use one of them instead." or "after drawing a Destiny card take +2 forward for the scene."